DanielCoutoVale/logogenesis/README.md

 Logogenesis
 ===========

-An Application Programming Interface (API) for both hollistic (systemic and formalist) and reductionist (only formalist) approaches to automatic linguistic analysis of wordings.
+An Application Programming Interface (API) for both holistic (systemic and formalist) and reductionist (only formalist) approaches to automatic linguistic analysis of wordings.
 Currently, the API contains a holistic wording segmenter and a reductionist one and also methods for importing and exporting wording segmentations (Couto-Vale, forthcoming).

 REFERENCES